 Where does nuclear fission energy come from?

 The graph shows how the binding energy, that is the amount of energy that holds the nucleus of atoms together, varies with the size of the nucleus.

-If a uranium atom were to be split into two fairly equal parts there would be energy released due to the change in binding energy, as shown by the arrow on the graph.
-This doesn’t look much but remember the arrow shows the change of energy for each nucleon in the nucleus and there are 235 of them.
+If a uranium atom were to be split into two fairly equal parts there would be energy released due to the change in binding energy.
+This is as shown by the arrow on the graph.
+On the graph the change doesn’t look much but remember the arrow shows the change of energy for each nucleon.
+In a uranium nucleus there are 235 of neucleons.

 The energy change is so large that the mass of the parts after splitting is slightly less than the mass of the atom and extra neutron in the first place.

 That loss of mass is converted to energy a calculation you can do using the famous equation E = mc2